 - “Nice-to-haves” are features that may please users or certain stakeholders, but are not critical for project success

 Lastly, let’s keep your questions simple!
-Use analogies when discussing complicated topics, and use active listening skills, and paraphrase answers back to ensure clarity and prevent mis-communication.
+Use analogies when discussing complicated topics, and use active listening skills, and paraphrase answers back to ensure clarity and prevent miscommunication.

 Wrapping it all up

 The hardest part of design is understanding what really matters.
 This often starts with the vision of the top executives, and is then completed by the features the team want.
-A design should focus on the outcome, while making it easy for the user by implementing user-friendly features when appropriate.
+A design should focus on the outcome, while taking it easy for the user by implementing user-friendly features when appropriate.

 With a good design, we look to improve organizational effectiveness, increase the value of your GRC investment, and set the stage for future growth of the GRC program and the organization.